annadoannn/cse15l-lab-reports/lab report 5.md

       exit 1
   fi
   ```
+  **NOTE -** the only file that was changed was `grade.sh`.
+Everything else stayed the same from (https://github.com/annadoannn/list-examples-grader)
 - The full command line (or lines) you ran to trigger the bug
 ```
 bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-compile-error